cite-architecture/hocuspocus/specs/md/hocuspocus/rdf/Rdf.md

 ### Canonical Text Services ###

-Twelve verbs in the `cts` namespace are used with the following semantics (TBA):
+Twelve verbs in the `cts` namespace are used (with specification of semantics TBA here):

 - cts:abbreviatedBy
 - cts:belongsTo